JauniusPinelis/.NET-Teaching-plan/Readme.md

 ## Week 1

 ### Lesson 1

-1. Introduction to .net ecosystem, c#, the market and the aim of the course.
-2. Installing and configuring development environment.
-3. Creating new project and .net project templates.
-4. Introducing weeks pproject
-5. Refreshing git and github.
+#### Aim

+    1. Introduce myself, the course, get to know each one's background and explain the Lithuanian market for .net developers.
+    2. Explain the structure of the course
+    3. Install Visual studio, Get familiar with development environment, Create new project.
+    4. Get familiar with debugging technique.

+#### Homework/Project

-Project: hello world in visual studio.
+Main: hello world in visual studio.
+Extra: Enter your name/ surename in console and print out full sentence.
+Extra: Enter your date of birth and produce age.

-## Lesson 2
+### Lesson 2

-1. intro to c# syntax, object oriented programming, types, loops
+#### Aim

+    1. Get Familiar with Object programming
+    2. Get familiar with basic programming concepts in .net: arrays, loops, if statements, lists and etc

+#### Homework/Project

-Project: Console Calculator
+Main: Console Calculator
+Extra: Upload it to github.

 ### Lesson 3

-1. Continued on c# syntax, introduced nuget packages library.
-ScrapySharp and mapper
+#### Aim

+1. Continue learning c# programming, inheritance.
+2. Introduce nuget packages library
+3. Introduce scraping via ScrapySharp nuget package

+#### Homework/Project

-Week project: Job advertisement scraper.
+ Job advertisement scraper.

 ## Week 2